 MPH in HPM Overview

-This two-year, 45-credit Program prepares students for careers in both health policy development, analysis and advocacy and program and organization management in public health agencies, foundations, other nonprofits and the private sector.
-Graduates of our MPH Program should be well-prepared to pass the Certification in Public Health (CPH) exam, pursue related Doctoral studies and/or obtain professional employment in public health and related sectors, nationally and globally.
+This two-year, 45-credi program prepares students for careers in both health policy development, analysis and advocacy and program and organization management in public health agencies, foundations, other nonprofits and the private sector.
+Graduates of our MPH program should be well-prepared to pass the Certification in Public Health (CPH) exam, pursue related doctoral studies and/or obtain professional employment in public health and related sectors, nationally and globally.

-Our curriculum consists of the CEPH-required multidisciplinary core, the Departmental MPH core, an intensive field experience (Practicum) and an applied research project (Master’s Essay) related to the Practicum or another “world of practice” problem or issue.
+Our curriculum consists of the CEPH-required multidisciplinary core, the departmental MPH core, an intensive field experience (practicum) and an applied research project (master’s essay) related to the practicum or another “world of practice” problem or issue.
 The curriculum is structured around the CEPH competency model for MPH students including health policy and management, communication, leadership, professionalism, systems thinking and self-actualization competencies.
-Although only 45 credits are required to complete the Program, students can register for an additional 15 credits to complete a Certificate program or a self-designed cluster of electives within the four academic terms plus the Practicum, typically scheduled during the Summer Term.
+Although only 45 credits are required to complete the program, students can register for an additional 15 credits to complete a certificate or a self-designed cluster of electives within the four academic terms plus the practicum, typically scheduled during the summer term.

 - Official academic transcripts documenting completion of a baccalaureate degree from an accredited college or university